Alcohol laws of Pennsylvania: History

 Pennsylvania's complex alcohol laws can be traced back to the Prohibition era.
 Gifford Pinchot, who served as governor from 1923 to 1935, had a "dry" stance on alcohol.
 Even as Prohibition was repealed in Pinchot's second term, he maintained his tough stance on alcohol control.
+While Pinchot eventually came around to the idea of repeal, he believed strongly that the best way to prevent corruption in the alcohol industry was through state control.
 The Pennsylvania Liquor Control Board was created to license establishments, set serving hours, and regulate prices.
 Also in 1933, alcohol sales became a local option whether or not to become wet or dry.
 Although the state does not have any dry counties, the state still has 683 municipalities (as of January 2019) that are at least partially dry.
 Many of the dry or moist municipalities are small communities in rural areas.

 Retail establishments selling alcohol must be licensed.
 The Liquor Control Board operates on a quota system, which has changed several times over the years.
-Currently, the quota is one license per 3,000 county inhabitants, but existing licenses in areas that exceed the quota are grandfathered-in.
+Currently, the quota is one license per 3,000 county inhabitants, but existing licenses in areas that exceed the quota are grandfathered in.